Current research students

 Current PhD students

-Lesley Burch - 'Sir Alfred East (1844-1913), One Of Britain's Foremost Landscape Artists In The Late Victorian and Edwardian Periods' (MPhil)
+Lesley Burch - 'Sir Alfred East (1844-1913), One of Britain's Foremost Landscape Artists in the Late Victorian and Edwardian Periods' (MPhil)

 Carralyn Parkes - 'The Art of Becoming Other: British Propaganda Images, Labour Movement Campaign Materials, Refugees, Internees, and the “Enemy Within”, 1936-1945'